AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 ## Frontier 1: Can an IBP-certified network approximate any continuous function?

-Part 3 showed why the first intuition is reasonable.
-IBP propagates a separate interval for each value and loses relationships between values.
+Part 3 showed why IBP seems too coarse for this task.
+It propagates a separate interval for each value and loses relationships between values.
 Those lost relationships can make its bounds widen through the network.
 Could this coarseness prevent any network from being both accurate and tightly bounded by IBP, regardless of its size?

-The ordinary universal approximation theorem gives only the accuracy half of the answer.
+The ordinary universal approximation theorem addresses prediction accuracy only.
 It says that sufficiently large neural networks can approximate any continuous function on a compact input domain.
 In ordinary Euclidean space, a compact domain is closed and bounded, such as an input box.
 A certificate also needs useful bounds for every allowed input region inside that domain.

 Suppose brightness is summarized by one number $t$, and $s(t)$ is April's cat score.
 For an interval $B=[t_1,t_2]$, the exact range of target scores is